rayhanrashed/umich-sociocomp.github.io/_blogs/codemonkeys.md

         <p>One of the key challenges when solving SWE-bench instances is managing the large volume of input context.
 Most SWE-bench codebases contain millions of tokens worth of context: this exceeds the context lengths of most available models.
 Further, it would be prohibitively expensive to process using frontier models.</p>

-        <p>We need to filter the codebases down to something that fits into current models context windows.
+        <p>We need to filter the codebases down to something that fits into current model's context windows.
 As we generate multiple candidate solutions, we can amortize this cost of context identification across all downstream samples.</p>

-        <p>We use a simple but effective approach to find relevant files: we let a model (specifically, <a href="https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct">Qwen2.5-Coder-32B-Instruct</a>) read every Python file in the codebase in parallel and independently label each file as "relevant" or "not relevant".
+        <p>We use a simple but effective approach to find relevant codebase files: we let a model (specifically, <a href="https://huggingface.co/Qwen/Qwen2.5-Coder-32B-Instruct">Qwen2.5-Coder-32B-Instruct</a>) read every Python file in the codebase in parallel and independently label each file as "relevant" or "not relevant".
 Then, we used <a href="https://claude.ai">Claude Sonnet-3.5</a> to rank the relevant files by importance, allowing up to 120,000 tokens of context.</p>

         <h3>Task 2: Generation</h3>

         <div class="component-details">
             <p><strong>Inputs:</strong> Issue Description, Relevant Files</p>
-            <p><strong>Outputs:</strong> 10 (candidate edit, candidate test) pairs</p>
+            <p><strong>Outputs:</strong> 10 (Candidate edit, Candidate test) pairs</p>
         </div>

         <center>